SSL 2 / 2+ are class compliant and work directly with macOS. There is no macOS driver.

 SSL provides both USB-C and USB-A cables.
 The type of USB connector on your computer will determine which cable to use.

-SSL interfaces are USB 2.0 compliant and it will make no difference the type of cable connector you use on your computer side.
+SSL interfaces utilize USB 2.0 and it will make no difference the type of cable connector you use on your computer side.

 Newer computers may have USB-C, whereas older computers have USB-A.

-Yes SSL is compatible with USB 4.0 because USB 4.0 is backwards compatible with previous USB specifications.
+SSL is compatible with USB 4.0 because USB 4.0 is backwards compatible.

 The SSL 2 is USB bus powered and will turn on and off with your computer unless you use an always on charging port.
 It is ok to leave the interface always on, but for saving electricity it is ok to turn it off too.
 Some always-on ports can be disabled in BIOS.